 Good for you for checking before buying!
 Actually, turtles and hamsters aren't wise pet choices for young children.
 What many parents don't realize is that reptiles (like turtles) and rodents (like hamsters) can transmit the bacteria salmonella through their feces (or poop).

-Babies and young kids, who are notorious for putting their little hands in their mouths, are at the highest risk of getting salmonella infections.
+Babies and young kids, who often put their little hands in their mouths, are at the highest risk of getting salmonella infections.
 In fact, about a third of the estimated 50,000 cases reported in the United States each year are in kids age 4 and under.
 And when all of the vomiting and runny bowel movements lead to dehydration, salmonella infections can be downright dangerous for the littlest kids.

 But salmonella is just one reason why some animals are not suitable pets for infants, toddlers, and preschoolers.
 They can carry other infections, and children are often at highest risk because they're often in closest contact with the pets.

-Before buying or adopting a pet for kids of any age, be sure to do your research (on the type of animal, the facility you're getting it from, and the kind of care the critter would require).
-Be informed and aware of potential infections the pets can carry and how such infections can be prevented.
-And be aware of how to keep your pet immunized against infections like rabies.
+Before buying or adopting a pet for kids of any age, do some research (on the type of animal, the facility you're getting it from, and the kind of care the critter would need).
+Be aware of infections that pets can carry and how such infections can be prevented.
+And be sure to keep your pet immunized against infections like rabies.

 Reviewed by: Yamini Durani, MD